nikpapag/harness-governance-workshop/README.md

 9. Click **Save** and then click **Run** to execute the pipeline with the following inputs

 | Input       | Value | Notes |
 | ----------- | ----- | ----- |
 | Branch Name |main|       |

-After the **Build and Push** stage is complete, go to the **Security Tests** tab to see the deduplicated, normalized and prioritized list of vulnerabilities discovered across your scanners.
+After the **Security** stage is complete, go to the **Security Tests** tab to see the deduplicated, normalized and prioritized list of vulnerabilities discovered across your scanners.

 # Lab 3 - Continuous Deploy - Frontend